 All provisions of the Low Density Residential District must be met unless otherwise specifically authorized as a stipulation of this Final Planned Development Overlay or a subsequent Major Amendment.
 The Final Planned Development Overlay will allow a 57 foot high water reservoir.
 Any change in use that is a permitted use in the Low Density Residential District shall require the review and approval of a Minimal Amendment.
-Any change in use that is a Conditional Use in the Low Density Residential District shall require the review and approval of a Major Amendment to the Planned Development Overlay.
+Any change in use that is a Conditional Use in the Low Density Residential District shall require the review and approval of a Minimal District shall require the review and approval of a Major Amendment to the Planned Development Overlay.